Quantum Double Lock-in Amplifier

-Lock-in amplifiers can extract the key characteristics of a target signal $\emph{S}(t)= A\sin(\omega t+\beta)$ from an extreme noisy background and have been applied in various fields~\cite{AT5PC1994,GBPRL2005,MLRBM2017,AICLMR2017,ZYCS2023}.
+High-precision measurement of weak alternating signals in noise background is important for both fundamental science and practical technology.
+Generally, the target signal is submerged in noise background and is hard to be detected.
+To obtain a high signal-to-noise ratio, one has to decrease the effect of noise and enhance the response to the target signal.
+It has been demonstrated that lock-in amplifiers can extract time-dependent alternating signals from an extreme noisy background and have been applied in various fields~\cite{AT5PC1994,GBPRL2005,MLRBM2017,AICLMR2017,ZYCS2023}.
 In essence, a lock-in amplifier performs a mixing process via multiplying the input signal with a reference signal, and then applies an adjustable low-pass filter for detection.
 After the filter, there is almost no contribution from signals that are not at the same frequency of the reference signal, which efficiently rejects all other frequency components.
-Generally, for a known initial phase $\beta$, one can use typical lock-in techniques with a single reference signal to extract the characteristics of the target signal $\emph{S}(t)$.
-However, if the initial phase $\beta$ is unknown, it is hard to use only a single reference signal to extract the complete characteristics $(A,\omega,\beta)$ of the target signal $\emph{S}(t)$.
+Generally, for a time-dependent alternating signals with known initial phase, one can use typical lock-in techniques with a single reference signal to extract the characteristics of the target signal.
+However, if the initial phase is unknown, it is hard to use only a single reference signal to extract the complete characteristics of the target signal, such as amplitude, frequency and initial phase.
 To resolve this issue, one can use double lock-in amplifier.
 A double lock-in amplifier mixes the target signal with two orthogonal reference signals.
-The outputs of two mixers pass through two low-pass filters and generate two signals, which can be used for determining $(A,\omega,\beta)$.
+The outputs of two mixers pass through two low-pass filters and generate two signals, which can be used to extract the complete characteristics of the target signal.